congruence-engine/training/README.md

 # Training

-This space is used to create and maintain training material developed as part of the Congruence Engine project.
-All materials listed and developed are to be used under CC-BY-SA licences.
+This space is used to create and maintain training material developed as part of the Congruence Engine project.All materials listed and developed are to be used under CC-BY-SA licences.

 --

 ### Round 1 (autumn 2022)